Moments of primes in progressions to a large modulus

 \section{Reduced residues in a progression to a large modulus}

-Before embarking on the proof of Theorem \ref{thm:variesa}, we first compute the moments of the number of reduced residues in an arithmetic progression to a large modulus.
-To lighten the notation, from now on, all implied constants will depend on $K, k, q, \epsilon, \delta.$
+Before embarking on the proof of Theorem \ref{thm:variesa}, we first compute moments of the number of reduced residues in an arithmetic progression to a large modulus.
+To simplify notation, all implied constants henceforth depend on $K, k, \epsilon, \delta.$